 Brevan Howard manager Alan Howard presides over a charitable trust which in 2009/10 donated over £3.7 million to Jewish organisations focusing on religious education and health.
-Brevan Howard meanwhile is to give £20.1 million over eight years to Imperial College Business School in London to set up a research centre in financial economics.
+He Brevan Howard meanwhile is to give £20.1 million over eight years to Imperial College Business School in London to set up a research centre in financial economics.
 The cash gift, announced in March 2013, is one of the largest ever pledged to a UK business school.
+He can be seen that the second service of the largest ever pledged to a UK business school.